marcamillion/marcgayle-blog/source/_posts/2013-09-21-deploying-octopress-blog-to-an-existing-gh-pages-static-site.markdown

 You can always just look at <a href="https://github.com/marcamillion/5KMVP/tree/source/source">my entire source to see what I did</a>.

+Most other setup & deployment instructions apply and work fine (including remembering to include a CNAME file for your custom domain).

+Whenever you want to change one of the static sites - i.e. a non-octopress file - then edit/update it locally and use `rake deploy` when you are done (as opposed to a `git push` like you would for a normal non-static site hosted on `gh-pages`).

+Remember to backup your entire repo to a `source` or `master` branch or some other branch, so you can always revert to it if you mess stuff up.

 Good luck and I hope this saves some poor soul from spending weeks trying to figure this out.